arbor-sim/arbor/doc/tutorial/single_cell_swc.rst

 This will generate the following 2 locsets when applied to the previously defined morphology:

 .. figure:: ../gen-images/example0_tag4_axon_term.svg
-  :width: 200
+  :width: 400
   :align: center

-  Left: locset "custom_terminals"; right: locset "axon_terminal"
+  Left: locset "custom_terminal"; right: locset "axon_terminal"

 The Decorations
 ^^^^^^^^^^^^^^^